louiss0/bulletin-blog-clone/ReadME.md

-# Astro Docker Template
+# Bulletin Blog Clone

 This template is a template that contains two main folders the app folder and the dockerfile.

 Astro is used as my static site generator.
 Vue is the Ui framework of choice.
 Tailwind css is the framework of choice.
-I use two remark plugins in my code `remark-html-directives` and `remark-directive`.
-Please don't touch what is in the config folder.
-The configuration is important. **Warning!** don't use `npm` over `pnpm`.
-You wont be able to to use volumes at all Symlinks can't be transferred from one file to another and pnpm will slow things down a lot you don't want that.
+Symlinks can't be transferred from one file to another and pnpm will slow things down a lot you don't want that.

 I discovered that every time you download something new you need to then kill the image and start all over again to me this is not productive.
 I created this template because I don't like to download the node installer at all.
 But Other that that there are quite a few topics to cover.

 ## Using the Project

 To activate the server use

 ```
 docker-compose up -d server
 ```

 To create a preview of the site

 ```
 docker-compose up -d preview
 ```

 To install packages

 ```
 docker-compose run --rm npm i ==package name==
 ```

 ## Sections

 [Project Folder Structure](#project-folder-structure)